-National Model Railroad Association’s Master Model Railroader Gerry Leone talks tree planting techniques in this video.
-Trees on model railroad layouts often are mounted on a slope of a hillside.
+National Model Railroad Association’s Master Model Railroader Gerry Leone talks tree-planting techniques in this video.
+Trees on model railroad layouts often are mounted on the slope of a hillside.
 If foam insulation or a hard shell topping is used as a base, it is difficult to keep the trees vertical as the glue is drying.